 The geographical focus of osmikon is on the following countries:

 osmikon covers the following historical periods:

-osmikon is a joint service of the Bayerische Staatsbibliothek (BSB), the Collegium Carolinum (CC), the Herder Institute for Historical Research on East Central Europe - Institute of the Leibniz Association (HI) and the Leibniz Institute for East and Southeast European Studies (IOS).
+osmikon is a joint service of the Bayerische Staatsbibliothek (BSB), the Collegium Carolinum (CC), the Herder Institute for Historical Research on East Central Europe - Institute of the Leibniz Association (HI) , the Leibniz Institute for East and Southeast European Studies (IOS) and the Austrian National Library.
 In addition, it functions as the central web portal for the Specialised Information Service for Russian, East and Southeast European Studies, located at the Bayerische Staatsbibliothek.